 How do I register?

-Registration is simple in 2014.
+Registration is simple!
 Simply sign up for MyGED™ at www.GED.com and you will get information about local policies, how to request modified testing conditions (accommodations), or you’ll be able to schedule right then.

 When can I schedule?